‘World’s Hottest Weather Girl’ Yanet Garcia Puts On A Busty Show In See-Through Top

 She also rocked a full face of makeup for the picture, which included darkened eyebrows, long lashes, and pink blush on her cheeks.
 She added a shimmering highlighter on her face and a light pink color on her lips to complete the glam look as she held up her phone to snap the mirror selfie.

-The Mirror reports that Yanet shot to fame for her stunning good looks, and her high profile relationship with popular YouTube star, Doug Martin, also known as “Faze Censor.”
+The Mirror reports that Yanet shot to fame for her stunning good looks and her high-profile relationship with popular YouTube star, Doug Martin, also known as “Faze Censor.”

 The couple made headlines when it was revealed that Faze had dumped Yanet in order to spend more time playing his favorite video game, Call of Duty.

-After the shocking break up, Garcia spoke out about the end of the romance, admitting that she was very sad about it, and that it was very unexpected to her.
-Yanet admitted to having some “difficult days” following the split
+After the shocking breakup, Garcia spoke out about the end of the romance, admitting that she was very sad about it, and that it was very unexpected for her.
+Yanet admitted to having some “difficult days” following the split.

 “So, I am relaxed, at peace, I keep what was good about the relationship in my heart.
 We were in a long distance relationship, it was very difficult.
 I actually do not judge him, on the contrary I wish him all the success, I hope that he wins that championship and it gives him all that he wants,” Yanet stated.